uqlibrary/technology-training/OpenRefine/openrefine.md

 The **Cluster** function uses an algorithm to group together similar, but inconsistent values in a given column and lets you merge these inconsistent values into a single value you choose.

-This is very effective where you have data with minor variations in data values, e.g. names of people, organisations, places, classification terms.
+This is very effective where you have data with minor variations in values, e.g. names of people, organisations, places, classification terms...

 **Exercise 7** – clean up the author names

 1. Make sure your authors are already split into different rows
 1. Choose `Edit cells > Cluster and edit` from the `Authors` column.
-1. Using the defaults (`key collision` Method and `fingerprint` Keying Function), work through the clusters of values, merging them to a single value where appropriate
+1. Using the defaults (`key collision` Method and `fingerprint` Keying Function), work through the clusters of values, merging them into a single value where appropriate

 By default, OpenRefine uses the most common value to merge the data, but we can choose which value we prefer by clicking on it, or we can write our own replacement value.